schrotie/quary/demo/helloFramework/README.md

 	}
 });
 ```
 We added a special event handler 'attr:greet', to update `<hello-framework>`, whenever the 'greet' attribute changes.
-When ShadowQuery sees an event beginning with "attr:" it creates an attribute mutation observer to call your callback whenever the specified attribute changes.
-The "attr:" prefix matches ShadowQuery's `attr` method for reading and writing attributes - we'll come to that.
+When Quary sees an event beginning with "attr:" it creates an attribute mutation observer to call your callback whenever the specified attribute changes.
+The "attr:" prefix matches Quary's `attr` method for reading and writing attributes - we'll come to that.

-ShadowQuery has two more special event handlers, one for changing properties - "prop:", matching ShadowQuery's `prop` method - and for changing text - "text:", matching the `text` method.
+Quary has two more special event handlers, one for changing properties - "prop:", matching Quary's `prop` method - and for changing text - "text:", matching the `text` method.

 After creating the the shadow DOM, the constructor now calls `this._update()`.
 This is because in this example the attribute is already there when the constructor is called and never changes.
 Try it, remove the call to `this._update()`.

 Finally we're getting to the `_update` method (originally `connectedCallback`).
-Let's first look at two different calls to ShadowQuery: `$(this, 'ul')` and `$(this, ':host')`.
+Let's first look at two different calls to Quary: `$(this, 'ul')` and `$(this, ':host')`.
 Each call gets two arguments, the first the initial node and the second a CSS selector to execute on the node with `querySelectorAll` (native method).

-Now, ShadowQuery is called "ShadowQuery" for a reason: by default it queries your shadow DOM.
+Now, Quary is called "Quary" for a reason: by default it queries your shadow DOM.
 That means, if a `shadowRoot` is attached to an initial node it will query that and not the host node.
 The host node is `<hello-framework>` in this case.

-Thus ShadowQuery translates `$(this, 'ul')` to
+Thus Quary translates `$(this, 'ul')` to
 ```js
 this.shadowRoot.querySelectorAll('ul')
 ```